userutf8/GoogleDriveBC-Demo/README.md

 ## What is working:
 1. Google API (auth, get, delete, post, patch, patch metadata)
-2. Schema for keeping and maintaning BC cache
+2. Schema for keeping records and related UI
-3. UI parts excluding full sized images
-4. Demo for Items
-5. Procedures for problem handling and cache cleaning
+3. Jobs for queue handling and cache cleaning
+4. Demo for Items (links)

 ## TODO:
-1. More testing and bugfixing, misc improvements
-2. Jobs, testing with jobs, install code
-3. Documentation

-## POSTPONED:
-1. Major UI improvements with Add-Ins.
+1. UI improvements with Add-Ins.
-2. Error logging.
+2. Error logging
 3. Cleaning the cloud
-4. Reindexing
+4. Reindexing (?)
+5. Assisted Setup (?)